Section508Coordinators/Dev-Auto-Pipeline-Ex/README.md

 sub-projects and a top level structure for building the full system.

 Periodically package audits should be performed to check for outdated or vulnerable dependencies.
-This can be done in several ways. `npm audit` can be run in the home directory and each of the 'packages' subdirectories'.
+This can be done in several ways. `yarn audit` can be run in the home directory and each of the 'packages' subdirectories'.
 This will give a report showing dependencies that require attention.

+Updating dependencies in the case of vulnerabilities can be a challenging task.
+This is beyond the current scope of this document but here is a brief example of how yarn-audit-fix can be used to update package dependencies with issues.

+In the home directory and each package directory of the project run `npx yarn-audit-fix --force`

+This may take a while to complete.
+After updating dependencies you will need to verify that no bugs have been introduced by the changes.